agsb/milliForth-6502/README.md

 the size is take from main: to ends: using the sector-6502.lbl file

 ## Note

+the originals files are edited for lines with less than 80 bytes

 the bf.FORTH and hello_world.FORTH are from original milliFort[^1]